Tanay-27/send-emails/README.md

 from PIL import ImageFont
 from PIL import ImageDraw

-# CSV
-This is used to read csv files
+#CSV -This is used to read csv files

-# string
-This is used to typecast the name so as to maintain the alignment.
+#string -This is used to typecast the name so as to maintain the alignment.

-# U S E A G E
+# Usage
 The file contains 3 functions:-
 1> csv read:- this helps the user to simply give the csv file, specify the colloumn number containing the name and email id and it returns a list of tuples containing (name,email) this can be skipped is use, has been provided for novice users.